ModelEarth/localsite/start/steps/README.md

 Now you can open our Projects page at: [localhost:8887/projects](http://localhost:8887/projects/)

-If you encounter a broken link locally, view the page at [model.earth](https://model.earth/) or clone one of the [additional repos](https://github.com/modelearth/).
+If you encounter a broken link locally, view the page at [model.earth](https://model.earth/) or clone one of the [additional modelearth repos](https://github.com/ModelEarth?tab=repositories).

-### Quick way to start your web server
+## Shortcut Command for starting your Webroot Server

 To simply type "localsite" in your terminal, add a shortcut command: